liberspirita-lisk/NewEraLiskPool/README.md

 =======

 # Pré-requis et installation
-This script has been coded and tested on Debian9.
-Installation process should be similar on any debian like linux distribution.
+This script has been coded and tested on Debian9, using mainly BASH and SQL.
+Some PHP also for public site and paiment processor.
+Installation process should be similar on any debian-like or linux distribution.
+If you're using MacOs or Windows, just help yourself ;)

 ##Steps are :

 ###Install a lisk node
 see "https://lisk.io/documentation/lisk-core/setup/binary.html"
+We need this node because many direct SQL request in Postgresql database of the node.

 ###Install various softs as sqlite3, php, nginx